 My child is unhappy in school and has no friends.
 Who can I go to for support?

 Check if the school has buddy clubs, Theraplay, or other recognised strategies for supporting friendship.

 Suggest activity groups for unstructured times in the day and find out what other activities and clubs your child may benefit from.

 Can my child be held back a year as they are developmentally behind their peers?
 What is the process?

 Yes, this is possible but it needs to be agreed by the head teacher of the school.

-For more information see South Tyneside Council: Dealing with requests for admission outside of the normal age group (including summer born children)148.76KB or Department for Education: Advice on the admission of summer born children218.7KB.
+For more information see South Tyneside Council: Dealing with requests for admission outside of the normal age group (including summer born children)148.76KB or GOV.UK: Advice on the admission of summer born children.